Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 The form appears with the current information stored about the recipe and the user can change any field and re-submit the updated recipe to the site.

-Note that user-generated recipes use an image of their seasonal ingredient as their recipe image so a user is currently unable to upload their own recipe as this would require image hosting which is somewhat beyond the scope of this education project but could be implemented in the future.
+All recipes use an image of their seasonal ingredient as their recipe image so a user is currently unable to upload their own recipe image as this would require image hosting which is somewhat beyond the scope of this education project but could be implemented in the future.

 The third button on the my recipe page is ‘Delete Recipe’ which gives the user the ability to remove their recipe from the site completely.
 Upon clicking this button a flash message will appear confirming the recipe’s deletion.